KarlK90/qmk_firmware/docs/feature_split_keyboard.md

 For this, we will mostly be talking about the generic implementation used by the Let's Split and other keyboards.

-!> ARM is not yet fully supported for Split Keyboards and has many limitations.
-Progress is being made, but we have not yet reached 100% feature parity.
+!> ARM split is almost completely functional, and supports most QMK subsystems using the 'serial' and 'serial_usart' drivers.
+I2C slave is currently unsupported, and as such we have not yet reached 100% feature parity with AVR.

 ## Compatibility Overview